krismakesstuff/shift/README.md

 # todo:
-- createMediaElementSource from audiocontext and pass to wavesurfer.
 - when playing dropped file, make sure to account for mono and stereo.
 - move wet and dry functionality to be handled in js.
 - fix preset select